malyavka/NYC_Help_Me/README.md

 # NYC Help Me
+🏆 **Winner of the 2025 NYC Impact Prize – Llama Hackathon **
+> *Awarded to the project demonstrating the most meaningful impact on the New York City community.*

 A web application that helps NYC residents get answers to their questions about city services using AI.
 Built for the Llama hackathon.